-- the number and characteristics of the product candidates we pursue, including Drug Rescue Candidates; - the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates; - the cost of commercialization activities if any of our product candidates are approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidates and any products we successfully commercialize; - our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements;
+- the number and characteristics of the product candidates we pursue; - the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - · the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates; - · the cost of commercialization activities if any of our product candidates are approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidates and any products we successfully commercialize;

-- market acceptance of our products; - the effect of competing technological and market developments; - our ability to obtain government funding for our programs; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims necessary to preserve our freedom to operate in the stem cell industry, including litigation costs associated with any claims that we infringe third-party patents or violate other intellectual property rights and the outcome of such litigation; - the timing, receipt and amount of potential future licensee fees, milestone payments, and sales of, or royalties on, our future products, if any; and - the extent to which we acquire or invest in businesses, products and technologies, although we currently have no commitments or agreements relating to any of these types of transactions.
+- · our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - · market acceptance of our products; - the effect of competing technological and market developments; - · our ability to obtain government funding for our programs; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims necessary to preserve our freedom to operate in the stem cell industry, including litigation costs associated with any claims that we infringe third-party patents or violate other intellectual property rights and the outcome of such litigation; - the timing, receipt and amount of potential future licensee fees, milestone payments, and sales of, or royalties on, our future products, if any; and - the extent to which we acquire or invest in businesses, products and technologies, although we currently have no commitments or agreements relating to any of these types of transactions.

 Additional funds may not be available when we need them, on terms that are acceptable to us, or at all.
-If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate drug rescue programs, preclinical studies, clinical trials or other research and development activities for one or more of our product candidates, or cease or reduce our operating activities and/or sell or license to third parties some or all of our intellectual property, any of which could harm our operating results.
+If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate drug rescue programs, preclinical studies, clinical trials or other research and development activities for one or more of our product candidates, any of which could harm our operating results.

-Raising additional capital will cause substantial dilution to our existing stockholders and may restrict our operations or require us to relinquish rights to our technologies or product candidates.
+Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates.

+We may seek additional capital through a combination of private and public equity offerings, debt financings, strategic partnerships and alliances and licensing arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interests of existing stockholders will be diluted, and the terms of the new capital may include liquidation or other preferences that adversely affect existing stockholder rights.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take certain actions, such as incurring debt, making capital expenditures or declaring dividends.
 If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies or product candidates, or grant licenses on terms that are not favorable to us.
 If we are unable to raise additional funds through equity or debt financing when needed, we may be required to delay, limit, reduce or terminate our product development or commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.